adthoughtsglobal/Nova-OS/README.md

 NovaOS is a powerful web operating system built for everything.
 From daily tasks to endless fun, it has you covered.
 A customizable system designed for any device with a browser.
 It offers a fast, secure, and feature-rich experience for gaming and daily tasks, with dynamic personalization and seamless updates.

 # What makes it special?
-NovaOS is the completely free, mobile supported, PWA installable fully localy web desktop system.
+- NovaOS is the **completely free**, **mobile supported**, **PWA installable**, **fully local** **web desktop** system.
 It has a fully self-created ecosystem of features and a very unique user experience.

-NovaOS functions fully offline, meaning it operates with all its features without needing an internet connection.
-Think of it this way, NovaOS is a Web application, which is fully client side, that lets you make full web applications that can interact with a virtual filesystem, on the go, even offline.
+- NovaOS can function **fully offline**, meaning it operates with all its features without needing an internet connection.
+Think of it this way, NovaOS is a Web application, which is fully client side, that lets you make full web applications that can interact with a **virtual filesystem**, on the go, even offline.

-With a wide array of stunning features, NovaOS can serve as a valid Operating system.
+- With a wide array of stunning features, NovaOS can serve as a valid operating system.
 NovaOS can handle webapps in a breeze, SVG icons, settings and a wide array of default apps to ease your work.

 # How do i access?
 NovaOS is available for public at [https://adthoughtsglobal.github.io/Nova-OS/](https://adthoughtsglobal.github.io/Nova-OS).